-Immersed in the unique and refined atmosphere of Villa Monsoglio, between Laterina and Castiglion Fibocchi, in the province of Arezzo, the estate La Penna offers its guests a comfortable and classy stay in three historic lodgings beautifully restored.
+SALE!
+Sorrounded by the unique and refined atmosphere of Villa Monsoglio, between Laterina and Castiglion Fibocchi, in the province of Arezzo, the estate La Penna with its three historic lodgings beautifully restored, is now on SALE!

 FROM THE CASTLE…

 At the very beginning of its history, La Penna was a defensive castle: his owner laid down the law on the river running through Florence.
 It was a sought-after castle and often destroyed during its history, on which ruins stand the houses that form the small village of La Penna nowadays.

 The small village, built on the ruins of La Penna castle, offers the visitor an atmosphere of harmony and peace: today the houses, built following the ancient circular map of the area, keep the charm of the walls of stone, maintained thanks to a careful repair.
 They can be reached leaving from Villa Monsoglio and following a path of ancient cypresses plunged in a wood, Arno’s river natural reserve.

 A short flight of steps covered with vegetation, leads from the village to the small seventeenth-century church of Saint Laurence.